 When is a baby ready?

 Babies can be sleep trained as early as 8 weeks.
 I know this because one of the leading pediatric practices in the Tristate area recommends this to all their patients, and I personally trained my daughter at 8 weeks (she’s 15 now and still sleeps 12 hours whenever we let her!).
-Professionally, I’m not terribly comfortable advising parents to sleep train their baby if they’re under 12 weeks.
-From 12 weeks onwards, my professional opinion is that your baby is ready for sleep training if your baby is healthy (no unresolved GI issues), over over 12 pounds, have basic motor skills to find/hold their hands, and ready to reduce to one overnight feed (10-12 hour stretch).
+Professionally, I’m not terribly comfortable advising parents to sleep train their baby under 12 weeks, but we will do it on request if we’re with you in your home ensuring that all is well.

 When are parents ready?

 Now, that’s a different story.
-I believe parents are ready for sleep training when they’re ready for the baby sleep in their own room, reduce to one night feed, and give the baby space to sleep for 10-12 hours (with the exception of one feed as needed).
-Parents are ready when parents – and any other caregivers – agree that they’re ready for all of that, und willing to allow their baby to express their opinion about the new routines.
+I believe parents are ready for sleep training when they’re ready for their baby to sleep in their own room, reduce to one night feed, and give the baby space to sleep for 10-12 hours (with the exception of one dream feed as needed).
+Parents are ready when they and all other caregivers are aligned, and willing to allow their baby to express their opinion about the new routines.
 They will object!
 That’s normal.
-Babies do cry when learning new skills, but our focus is not preventing tears, but making the entire process as easy as possible.
-I am only able to support parents who are ready willing and able to trust their baby, and for us to guide you as we observe your baby.
+Babies do cry when learning new skills, but our focus is not preventing tears.
+Instead, our goal is to make the entire process as safe and easy as possible for your baby and prevent weeks or months of confusion and crying.

 From there, it’s a personal decision.

 Nearly all pediatricians disagree about timing.
 While Tribeca Pediatrics encourages all of their patients to sleep train their babies between 8-12 weeks before developmental leaps and teething begin, most other pediatricians are vague, and recommend starting anywhere between 3-6 months, or whenever the parents can’t take it anymore.
-I’ve sat down with entire pediatric practices, and literally every clinician shared a different opinion.
+I’ve sat down with entire pediatric practices, and literally, every clinician had a different opinion.

-My point here is, if you have any medical concerns about sleep training, absolutely consult your pediatrician.
-However, if there are no medical concerns, and you believe that your baby is ready at 12 weeks, your pediatrician may advise you to wait.
-It’s up to you to take or leave that professional opinion.
+If you have any medical concerns about sleep training your baby, absolutely consult your pediatrician.
+However, if there are no medical concerns, and you believe that your baby is ready at 12 weeks, your pediatrician may have a different opinion.
+It’s up to you to take or leave their opinion.

-I hope this helps you decide the best timing for your baby and family to begin sleep training and getting your evenings back!
-We’re here to help you make that decision and plan out the best method to get your baby sleeping through the night (10-12 hours), consolidate naps, and have predictable days that you enjoy together.
+I hope this helps you decide when you’re ready to begin sleep training and getting your evenings back!
+We’re here to help you make that decision and plan out the best strategy to get your baby sleeping through the night (10-12 hours), consolidate naps, and have predictable days that you enjoy together.

 Hi, I’m Natalie, founder of Mommywise.
 I’m a Brooklyn mom of two (now) teenagers, PPD survivor, still humbled by the early years of parenting.
 I started this blog in 2004 as a way to help other parents who felt as dark and lonely as I felt to feel less shame, normalize the feelings of not loving parenthood, and raise awareness about postpartum mood disorders.
 I’m passionately committed to helping new parents feel more joy, offering sustainable employment for women and mothers, and contributing to positive change in the world.